reanderson89/jfs-den2-activity-bank/01-git-github-scrum/02-git-branches/README.md

 - on your first branch with the out of date code use this command in the terminal to update the branch `git pull origin main`.
 This command is slightly different then when we are on the "main" branch because we need to specify where we are pulling from and what branch we want. *** "git pull <from where> <what branch from there>"

-- on this same branch add this to the body of your html `<p>I do not exist on the main branch...yet<p>`
+- on this same branch add this to the body of your html `<p>I do not exist on the main branch...yet</p>`

 - after adding the code to the html, check the status, add the changes to the staging area, commit your changes, then push your branch.
 Since you are pushing a branch other then the main branch you will use a slightly different command.
 Use `git push origin branch-name` where branch-name is the name of the branch. *** "git push <to where> <which branch>"